sekrupke/bi-mini-project-p02/SETUP.md

 set can be unzipped and the folder "data-uol-thesis-topics" must be placed in the **root folder** of this project.
 This is the folder directly containing the daily thesis exports.

-`Note: The files (names) and structure of the data set must not change or it will break the import.`
+`Note: The files (names) and structure of the data set must not change.`

 While reviewing the data set cleaning or removal of wrong data/ duplicated data may be necessary.
 In the thesis data set are 3 duplicated folders (20210719_****).
 They seem to have the same content and are the oldest exports, maybe they were used for test purposes of the export.
 Removing two of the three duplicated folders:\
-`rm -r data-uol-thesis-topics/20210719_2cb1/`
+`rm -r data-uol-thesis-topics/20210719_2cb1/`\
 `rm -r data-uol-thesis-topics/20210719_4196/`

+Another issue in the dataset can be missing files, as in the export from 20220908.
+In the folder `data-uol-thesis-topics/20220908_2b64/` several files (like db-topics.csv) are missing.
+Therefore, we delete the export from that day:\
+`rm -r data-uol-thesis-topics/20220908_2b64/`

 ## Installing PostgresSQL
 The PostgreSQL Database must be installed on the local machine by downloading the executables/binaries that fit to the